Modular Invariant of Quantum Tori: Nonstandard Structures

 whose fiber over $\mathfrak{u}$ is $\bast M_{\mathfrak{u}}$, c.f. \cite{Mac}.

 \begin{note} If one assumes the Continuum Hypothesis (CH) and $M$ is countable, then any two nonprincipal ultrafilters produce isomorphic ultrapowers \cite{Ch-Kei}.
-More generally, if the complete theory of $M$ is uncountably categorical ({\it e.g.} take $M=\C$), then again assuming the CH, the nonprincipal fibers of $\bast\check{M}$ will all be isomorphic, though not canonically so \cite{Mark}.
+More generally, if the complete theory of $M$ is uncountably categorical -- which is the case for $M=\C$ -- then again assuming the CH, the nonprincipal fibers of $\bast\breve{M}$ will all be isomorphic, though not canonically so \cite{Mark}.
 We will not, however, assume CH in this article. \end{note}

-If $I=\N$ and $\mathfrak{u}$ is a nonprincipal ultrafilter of $I$, then we will often suppress the ultrafilter in our notation and denote the ultrapower informally referring to it as ``nonstandard $M$''; its elements will then be denoted $\bast x$, representatives of which are sequences in $M$.
+If $\mathcal{I}=\N$ and $\mathfrak{u}$ is a fixed nonprincipal ultrafilter on $\N$, then we will suppress the ultrafilter in our notation and denote the ultrapower informally referring to it as \guillemotleft nonstandard $M$\guillemotright ; its elements will then be denoted $\bast x$, representatives of which are sequences $\{ x_{i}\}$ in $M$.